A mild source for the Wu-Yang magnetic monopole: Introduction

 The analysis of the singularity of the Wu-Yang monopole solution has to take into account the fact that there are two types of magnetic fields relevant for its physical properties.
-The first one is the usual magnetic field of Yang-Mills, i.e. the Hodge dual of the space components of the field tensor.
+The first one is the usual magnetic field of Yang-Mills theory, the Hodge dual of the space components of the field tensor, i.e. $B_i=-\frac{1}{2}\ve_{ijk}\,F_{jk}$.
 The second magnetic field appears in the context of the integral equations for the Yang-Mills theory \cite{ym1,ym2}.
+In those equations the Yang-Mills field tensor, as well as its Hodge dual, always appear conjugated by the Wilson line operator $W$ i.e. $F_{\mu\nu}^W\equiv W^{-1}\, F_{\mu\nu}\,W$, where $W$ is integrated along a path, starting at a given reference point and ending at the point where $F_{\mu\nu}$ is evaluated.
+Those paths are defined by the scanning of surfaces and volumes used in the integral equations.
+Therefore, the second type of magnetic field that we have is the usual non-abelian magnetic field $B_i$ (the Hodge dual of $F_{ij}$), conjugated by the Wilson line operator, i.e. $B_i^W\equiv W^{-1}\, B_i\,W$.
+In the case of the Wu-Yang monopole the conjugation by the Wilson operator renders the second magnetic field $B_i^W$ lying in an abelian $U(1)$ subalgebra of the $SU(2)$ Lie algebra, and its properties differ drastically from those of $B_i$, and that plays a crucial role in our analysis.
 We now discuss these two types of magnetic fields.